 How Were Viking Longships Made? - An Easy Guide

 Viking longships were made of wood.
 Pretty obvious I guess, just in case anyone out here thought they were forged from chocolate or something equally silly.
-Although, thinking on it, a chocolate longship would be amazing.
+Although thinking about it, a chocolate longship would be amazing.
 The preferred tree used in longship construction was oak.
 Unfortunately for archaeologists, the very fact that longships were made of oak is what makes them so rare a discovery – most longships have sadly rotted away over the last thousand years or so.

 Clinker Method and Waterproofing

 Longships were built with the ‘clinker method’.
 It’s a fancy sounding method but is actually pretty straightforward.
 The oak planks were ‘folded’ over each other and then nailed into place.
-Now, if the ship builder left the hull like that, the ship would sink faster than a donkey using a brick as a dingy.
+Now, if the shipbuilder left the hull like that, the ship would sink faster than a donkey using a brick as a dingy.
 This is because the hull wasn’t yet waterproof.

-To achieve this, the shipbuilder placed wool and clumps of assorted animal hair between the planks and covered the whole lot in a thick sticky tar.
+To achieve this, the shipbuilder placed wool and clumps of assorted animal hair between the planks and covered the whole lot in thick sticky tar.
 This would ensure that no water would seep through the cracks.

 Amazingly, the entire longship could be constructed with no other tool than an axe, those Vikings were ingenious alright.

-The keel is the bottom bit of the longship that the hull is attached too.
+The keel is the bottom bit of the longship that the hull is attached to.
 It was built from trees specifically grown to have a ‘V’ like shape.
 This made it much more straightforward to affix the planks of the hull.